-National Jewish Named the #1 Respiratory Hospital for the Tenth Year in a Row
+National Jewish Named #1 Respiratory Hospital in 2007

 New Strategic Plan Focuses on Extending Excellence for Another Decade

 Make it an even decade.
 National Jewish Medical and Research Center has been named the best respiratory hospital in the nation by U.S. News & World Report for the tenth year in a row.
 The ranking is part of the 2007 "America's Best Hospitals" guide published by the weekly newsmagazine.

 "It is a tribute to our amazing faculty and staff, and to the support of our board of directors that we have been able to remain the best for a full decade," said Michael Salem, MD, President and CEO of National Jewish.
 "We have recently embarked on a bold, new strategic plan so that we may remain the global leader in the research and treatment of respiratory, immune and related disorders for another decade."